kubernetes/website/docs/concepts/service-catalog/index.md

 1. Once the `ClusterServiceBroker` resource is added to Service Catalog, it triggers a *List Services* call to the external Service Broker.
 1. The Service Broker returns a list of available Managed Services and Service Plans, which are cached locally in `ClusterServiceClass` and `ClusterServicePlan` resources.
-1. A {% glossary_tooltip text="Cluster Operator" term_id="cluster-operator" %} can then get the list of available Managed Services using the following command:
+1. A Cluster Operator can then get the list of available Managed Services using the following command:

         kubectl get clusterserviceclasses -o=custom-columns=SERVICE\ NAME:.metadata.name,EXTERNAL\ NAME:.spec.externalName